-In a world that is continuously obsessed with intermediate cartridges like 5.56 and .300 blackout, fewer people are understanding the merits of a full-size cartridge like .308 or even 6.5 creedmoore.
-If you are among this like few that get to shoot heavy metal cartridges and full-size bullets, consider yourself lucky.
+In a world that is obsessed with intermediate cartridges like 5.56 and .300 blackout, fewer people seem to understand the merits of a full-size cartridge like .308 or even 6.5 creedmoore.
+If you are among the few that get to shoot heavy metal cartridges and full-size bullets, consider yourself lucky.

-If you can shoulder the extra weight and cost these cartridges provide, you get far better performance than any of their smaller cousins have to offer.
+If you can shoulder the extra weight and cost of these cartridges, you get far better performance than any of their smaller cousin’s offer.
 If you’re looking for a rifle to harness the power of these rounds, for the .308 at least and M1A is a cult favorite.

 In a practical sense, they weigh double what an AR 15 does and lack the performance of a well-made AR 10.
 If you still want to shoot one of these rifles, having the best scope for your M1A can make the difference between being able to hit at 300 yards or 1300 yards.

 These rifles were not designed to be used with optics, and a few idiosyncrasies will have to be addressed before you can make full use of them.
-Here are the best scope for M1A on the market as well as tips & tricks to make sure you don’t buy the wrong one, and the lessons learned from how to mount an M1A to a scope that it wasn’t designed for.
+Here are the best scope for M1A on the market as well as tips & tricks to make sure you don’t buy the wrong one, and the lessons learned from how to mount a scope to an M1A that it wasn’t designed for.

 Table of Contents